We're Hiring!!!

 Learn More

-Emerald Ash borer(EAB) is a beetle from Northeast Asia, whose residence in the US was first discovered in Michigan in 2002.
-The beetle has had drastic impacts on North American ash trees, killing tens of millions of Ash trees in forests and cities.
-EAB, during its larva stage, lives in the cambium, the space between the inner bark and outer wood, which transports water and nutrients to the canopy.
-It burrows tunnels that effectively girdle the tree, depriving it of water and nutrients.
-In 2018, EAB was first detected in Vermont and the state now has a quarantine, so please do not move wood outside of Vermont.
-Ash trees on this continent have not yet developed any strong resistance to the beetle.
+Emerald Ash borer(EAB) is a beetle from Northeast Asia, first documented in the U.S. by the Michigan Department of Agriculture in 2002.
+The beetle has shown drastic impacts on North American Ash trees, killing tens of millions of Ash trees in forests and cities across the continent.
+During the larva stage, EAB lives in the Cambium, or the outermost “living layers” of Branch and Trunk tissue; which, are responsible for the majority of water and nutrient transport throughout the tree.
+EAB larva burrow tunnels that effectively girdle the tree and deprive it of said water and nutrients.
+EAB was first documented in Vermont in 2018 and the State now requires limitations on transportation of infested materials.
+Further information can be found via the links provided below.

-EAB is difficult to detect early on, since the larva live under the bark.
-When the signs and symptoms arrive, the infestation is already heavy.
-Things to look for are large amounts of dieback in the canopy, and “blonding” of the bark.
-Looking very closely, you may notice “D” shaped exit holes that are created when the larva mature and move from the inner bark.
+EAB is difficult to detect early-on, since the larva live under the bark.
+Only when infestation is present for 1-2 seasons, are the signs and symptoms visible from the ground.
+Things to look for are what we call “tip dieback” in the canopy, and “blonding” of the bark.
+Looking very closely at the bark, you may notice “D” shaped exit holes that are created when the larva mature and leave the trees as fully-grown beetle adults.

-– No, all Ash trees need not be cut down.
+– No, not all Ash trees need to be cut down.
 It is important to leave a hearty population of Ash trees in hopes that some trees will prove to be more resistant to Ash Borer than others; however, treatment or replacement should be considered if the tree is in close proximity to persons or property.
+There is also great value in considering retention of “standing-dead” habitat trees.

-Ash trees that have died from EAB Infestation are extremely brittle and statistically-speaking, unpredictable; therefore, removal requires extreme caution and often, specialized equipment.
-Contact us for a consultation and we can discuss a remove and replace approach.
+Ash trees that are declining, or have died, from EAB Infestation are extremely brittle and statistically-speaking, unpredictable; therefore, removal requires extreme caution and specialized expertise or equipment.
+Contact us for a consultation so that we can discuss the necessary management approach.